Welcome to Retreat of Atlanta

 How the Retreat of Atlanta Can Help

 The Retreat of Atlanta is a stand-alone medical detox and inpatient hospital.
-You will feel at ease in our addiction treatment center location because we are neither a hospital nor a “lock-up” facility.
+Our clients feel at ease in our addiction treatment center location because we are neither a hospital nor a “lock-up” facility.
 In both our peaceful atmosphere and our evidence-based substance abuse treatment program, we support healing, rehabilitation, and long-term recovery.
+Private quarters, fitness and leisure opportunities, delicious meals, and areas for clients to relax and interact with others are only a few of the amenities available at our facility.

 Begin Your Treatment Today